allenai/ViRB/README.md

 ## End Task Training

-pyVTAB supports 20 end task that are classified as `Image-level` or `Pixelwise` depending on the output modality of the task.
+ViRB supports 20 end task that are classified as `Image-level` or `Pixelwise` depending on the output modality of the task.
 Furthermore each task is also classified as either semantic or structural.
 Bellow is an illustration of the space of our tasks.
 For further details please see [Contrasting Contrastive Self-Supervised